 Our climate change strategy focuses on the channels through which we can contribute to efforts to mitigate the effects of climate change.
 These include managing our own direct impact on the climate, reflecting climate risks within our core functions, and contributing to wider efforts to identify, monitor and manage climate risks domestically, and as part of the global regulatory community.

 Monitoring and managing our impact on climate

-While we are a small institution, we can have a direct impact on climate change through the level of emissions that we generate.
+While the Reserve Bank is a small institution, we can have a direct impact on climate change through the level of emissions that we generate.
 We are committed to reducing our own carbon emissions and the environmental impact of all the activities we undertake.
 We regard this both as an important element in meeting our own objective to exhibit a sense of social responsibility, and as critical to our own credibility in seeking to promote responsible actions to manage climate risks across the financial system.

 Specifically, we will:

 - calculate our carbon footprint (based on the current accepted practice for New Zealand) and publish a breakdown of emissions in our annual report

 - establish a target for reducing or mitigating our future carbon emissions, formulate a strategy for achieving that target, and report on performance against it.